 Francy’s note: I have tried several times to shorten this post.
-It appears I have a lot more to say than I initially thought (no Jay, that doesn’t mean I’ll be posting more often ”“ it just means this may have to be a multi-post series).
+It appears I have a lot more to say than I initially thought (no Jay, that doesn’t mean I’ll be posting more often, it just means this may have to be a multi-post series).

 Identify a property.
-The internet can be a great asset to your search for a property – especially if you’re not sure of the area where you want to be.
+The internet can be a great asset to your search for single family homes– especially if you’re not sure of the area where you want to be.
 There are some terrific tools available to search crime statistics by zip code, check out schools and even see what the neighborhood looks like – all from the comfort of your home.
 A good on-line search not only will allow you to see what is available in your price range, but can answer many of the questions you may have about a specific property such as if there is a homeowners association fee, property taxes, school information, etc. Some searches have information about the area a property is in, give you the ability to save your searches, download the listing or can even send you updates.
 If you feel overwhelmed a Realtor with a membership to the multiple listing service (MLS) will have the ability to set up an automatic search for you using your needs, wants, area you want to live, your price range and other criteria.

 We are often asked where the “good neighborhoods” or “good schools” are.
 Real Estate Agents cannot legally give you their opinion of an area.
 Giving their opinion could be considered a form of discrimination called “steering”.